 But economic logic only takes us so far.
 When it comes to many of the assumptions in our models (e.g. the DCF), we look to historical data, either from the capital markets or the economy as a whole.
 Common examples include:

 - Using the historical nominal GDP growth as a proxy for terminal growth rate.

 - Calculating a firm’s current market capitalization/total capitalization as a proxy for its future capital structure for the purpose of estimating WACC.

 - Using market prices to estimate a firm’s “cost” of equity (i.e., the CAPM).

-Naturally, these latter assumptions, all of which rely on empirical and historical data from the markets, prompt us to ask: How reliable is the data as benchmarks for valuation?
-The question of whether markets are “efficient” or not is not merely an academic discussion.
+Naturally, these latter assumptions, all of which rely on empirical and historical data from the markets, prompt us to ask: How reliable are the data as benchmarks for valuation?
+Whether markets are “efficient” or not is not merely an academic discussion.

 I recently had an interesting correspondence with Michael Rozeff, Professor Emeritus of Finance at the University at Buffalo, on some of these very issues.
 He shared with me a paper he published online critiquing the Efficient Market Hypothesis (EMH) and offering an alternative view, called the Market Pricing Maxim (MPM).
 I wanted to share it here with our readers: